DendyDarin/Data-Analysis-Projects/1. Retail Sales & Warranty Performance Analysis/README.md

 * Which products have high warranty claim rates that may signal quality issues?

 ### Objective
 The objective is to evaluate store performance, identify top-performing products, and assess the profitability and risk of warranty programs.
-Through SQL-based KPI calculations and interactive Tableau dashboards, this case study demonstrates how data-driven insights can improve revenue optimization, operational efficiency, and strategic decision-making in the retail industry.
+Through SQL-based KPI calculations and interactive Power BI dashboards, this case study demonstrates how data-driven insights can improve revenue optimization, operational efficiency, and strategic decision-making in the retail industry.

 The primary objective of this analysis is to:
 > Optimize sales performance and improve profitability by identifying high-performing products, store performance gaps, and warranty-related risks.